rancher/docs/content/rancher/v2.x/en/installation/options/tls-secrets/_index.md

   --from-file=cacerts.pem
 ```

-> **Note:** The configured `tls-ca` secret is retrieved when Rancher starts, on a running Rancher installation the updated CA will take effect after new Rancher pods are started.
+> **Note:** The configured `tls-ca` secret is retrieved when Rancher starts.
+On a running Rancher installation the updated CA will take effect after new Rancher pods are started.